-Students are expected to participate in program evaluation activities while enrolled in the program and after they have left Vanderbilt.
+Program Evaluation Students are expected to participate in program evaluation activities while enrolled in the program and after they have left Vanderbilt.
 These data will be used for research purposes only.
 Procedures to protect individual confidentiality will be followed.

-Leave of Absence

-Leaves of absence are granted for one semester or one year.
+Leave of Absence Leaves of absence are granted for one semester or one year.
 Leave of absence forms are available from the office of the School of Nursing registrar.
-Students must attach a change in program form to the Leave of Absence form.
-Leaves must be approved by the academic adviser and the Associate Dean for Academic Programs.
+Students must attach a change in program form to the leave of absence form.
+Leaves must be approved by the academic adviser and the Associate Dean.
 Time spent on leave of absence is included in the total time taken to complete the degree.
 Since the program runs year round, students must take a leave of absence for any semester they are not in attendance.
 Students are ineligible for a leave of absence if they have a grade of I (Incomplete) or M (Missed a final examination) for the previous semester.
 At the end of the leave of absence, the student must notify the registrar in writing of the intent to return or not to return.
-A student failing to register at the conclusion of the stated leave period will be withdrawn from the University and must reapply for admission unless the leave is extended by the Associate Dean for Academic Programs.
+A student failing to register at the conclusion of the stated leave period is withdrawn from the University and must reapply for admission unless the leave is extended by the Associate Dean.
 Those without authorized leave who do not register are dropped from the rolls and are not considered current students.
 If they wish to resume study in the School of Nursing, they must reapply for admission.
+Transportation Students are responsible for their own transportation to and from clinical facilities and field trips.
+Uniform The uniform worn in the clinical area serves to identify students in the Bridge program.
+Bridge students are required to have at least two white uniforms with the Vanderbilt University School of Nursing insignia sewn on the left sleeve.
+Female students wear white stockings and white regulation uniform shoes.
+Male students wear white socks and white regulation uniform shoes.
+A cap is not considered part of the uniform.
+A student identification badge, available through the School of Nursing, is always worn when the student is in the clinical area.
+Some clinical situations require a white laboratory coat, street clothes, or a hospital-provided uniform.